David Smolansky: Mayor of El Hatillo

 Given the persecution in recent years of activists, politicians and especially mayors and former mayors who oppose the government of Nicolas Maduro, Smolansky has placed special emphasis on the defense of political prisoners and decentralization in Venezuela.
 Currently in Venezuela there are about 77 mayors from the political opposition with open legal proceedings, of which David Smolansky is one of them.

-El Hatillo Municipality

-On 8 December 2013 he was elected El Hatillo municipality's Mayor for the period 2014–2018.
-In October, 2014 the Municipal Development Plan (MDP) was unveiled after consultation processes using a Participative Budget, tours and meetings with the different communities; the purpose of the Municipal Development Plan is to guide management so that there's no room for improvisation, not only sets out the main goals, but also how they should be fulfilled (referring to transparency, participation and use of modern technology) and how to get to them (human capital and financial sustainability).

-Smolansky has placed particular emphasis on generating strategic alliances with the private sector, the NGO sector and universities.
-So far they have materialized over 200 alliances that result in improved quality of life for hatillanos and greater institutional development for the municipality.